-- Prep potatoes – Peel off the potato skin, rinse, and cut potatoes into small cubes.
+- Peel off the potato skin, rinse and cut them into small cubes.

 - Transfer these cubes into a saucepan.
 Pour enough water for boiling, along with 1/4 tsp salt.
 Cook potatoes on a medium flame until they are well cooked.